New constraints on cosmic anisotropy from galaxy clusters using an improved dipole fitting method: Discussion

-In order to more intuitively understand these preferred directions of different datasets, we mapped the MCMC sampling results of preferred direction ($l$, $b$) in the galactic coordinate system utilizing the $plt.contour()$ function\footnote{https://matplotlib.org/stable/gallery/images$_{-}$contours$_{-}$and$_{-}$fields/ir regulardatagrid.html}, as shown in figure \ref{Figdfd1}.
-The MCMC sampling results come from sampling based on the entire space of parameters $l$ ($-180^{\circ} \leq l \leq 180^{\circ}$).
+In order to more intuitively understand these preferred directions in different datasets, we mapped the MCMC sampling of preferred direction ($l$, $b$) in the galactic coordinate system utilizing the $plt.contour()$ function\footnote{https://matplotlib.org/stable/gallery/images$_{-}$contours$_{-}$and$_{-}$fields/ir regulardatagrid.html}, as shown in figure \ref{Figdfd1}.
 Color-coded values represent sample fraction per unit area.
 Larger values indicate tighter results.
-From figure \ref{Figdfd1}, it can be seen that there are two preferred directions these two directions found in each galaxy cluster dataset.
-These two directions are almost symmetrical in the galactic coordinate system.
-It is easier to spot differences in preferred directions obtained from different datasets.
-We also marked the preferred directions obtained by truncating the prior range of the parameter $l$ in figure \ref{Figdfd1}.
-We can find that narrowing the prior bound on parameter $l$ causes a slight shift (within 1$\sigma$ range) in the preferred direction.
-This indicates that changing the prior parameter space of $l$ has little effect on the preferred direction.
-In addition, it should be noted here that the 1$\sigma$ error is not reflected in figure \ref{Figdfd1}.
+From figure \ref{Figdfd1}, it is easier to spot differences in preferred directions obtained from different datasets.
+We have also marked the preferred directions obtained from the hemispherical search in Figure \ref{Figdfd1}.
+It can be found that the changes in search methods causes a slight shift (within 1$\sigma$ range) in the preferred direction.
+It should be noted here that the 1$\sigma$ error is not reflected in figure \ref{Figdfd1}.